Custom component - CustomComponent

 * fields:

-* **componentId** - the component ID&#x20;
+* **componentId** - component ID

-* **componentMid** - the component MID
+* **componentMid** - component MID

-* **visible** - variable controlling the component's visibility
+* **visible** - variable controlling component visibility

 * **componentId** - map of component input parameters